-For more information about setting up and using Uyuni for Retail, see Retail > Retail-overview.
+For more information about setting up and using Uyuni for Retail, see Retail > Uyuni-retail-overview.

-2.5.
+3.5.
 Tuning Large Scale Deployments

 Uyuni is designed by default to work on small and medium scale installations.
 For installations with more than 1000 clients per Uyuni Server, adequate hardware sizing and parameter tuning must be performed.